 INSIDE : Learn how to create a stunning and inexpensive statement cabinet in your home.
 Using one simple material you can make a Woven Wooden Cabinet.
-Check out how to add gorgeous wooden texture to any piece of furniture!
+Check out how to add a gorgeous wooden checkerboard pattern to any piece of furniture!

 This post may contain affiliate links.
 See my full disclosure.

 Today marks week SIX of the Spring 2021 One Room Challenge, where I’m participating as a guest.
 Last week I made a super fun Spackle DIY art piece and officially decided I want to make spackle art forever.
 It was so so fun.

 Every Thursday until June 24th, I am sharing my weekly transformation of my office.